Rayong Beach Retreat 2018

 Sorry – it would be nice, but we can’t give private rooms.
 We won’t be crowded though.
 And sharing is good for mindfulness – monks usually share for several years when they ordain for this reason!
 The beach air is very fresh, especially at this time of the year.
 Males and females will be in separate areas, so we can’t give any couples rooms either.

 This retreat is set out for those with experience in meditation already.
 You don’t have to be an expert, but there won’t be strict sitting and walking sessions all day like many other retreats.
+If you want to really experience Vipassana meditation, opt for a boot-camp strict retreat.
+This is for those who can manage their own meditation without needing continual guidance.

-- Meet at Baan Aree (map below) near Ari BTS station at 7:30am (note we changed the departure time slightly from 7 to 7:30 am)
+- Meet at Baan Aree (map below) near Ari BTS station at 7:30am

 - 2-5pm orientation and meditation sessions